 Since I refill my Coke Freestyle cup myself, can I just buy one and fill my friends’ plastic cups all day long?

-Nope… or at least, not conveniently.
-The machines track when you fill your cup, and once your refill is done you have to wait 10 minutes before you can use any of the machines again.
+The machines track when you fill your cup, and once your refill is done, you have to wait 10 minutes before you can use any of the machines again.

 If refills are free, why would I ever want to purchase the classic souvenir soda cup?

-- To use the cup for multiple days, you much purchase access again each additional day for $5.99.
+- To use the cup for multiple days, you must purchase access again each additional day for $8.99

-- You can only get refills at the Coke Freestyle machines (several stations per park, but none at CityWalk or the on-site hotels that can be used with the in-park program).
+- You can only get refills at the Coke Freestyle machines (several stations per park, but none at hotels that can be used with the in-park program)

 And that, our friends, describes the major decision you must make between the programs.
 With Coke Freestyle, you don’t have to pay for refills and you get to use their groovy machines to blend the perfect drink.
 But your refill locations are not overly abundant, and you only get one day of refills with your initial purchase.
 With the classic souvenir cup program, you do need to pay for individual refills, but you can get those discounted refills virtually anywhere inside the parks and CityWalk, and you can use the cups forever (again, until Universal changes the policy).